 4. Be Practical

-We all want a stunning glass staircase and stain glass windows as a centre piece but really how practical is this.
-One, if you have children that staircase will become your worst nightmare and what happens when a pane in the stain glass window cracks and it costs you hundreds of pounds to replace.
-Be practical and again, like tip number three, think ahead.
+We all want a stunning glass staircase and stained glass windows as a centerpiece but really how practical is this?
+One, if you have children that staircase will become your worst nightmare and what happens when a pane in the stained glass window cracks and it costs you hundreds of pounds to replace?
+Be practical, and again, like tip number three, think ahead.

 5. Prepare for the Changing Seasons

 When the cold winter months hit it is quite common to feel stressed and overcome by all you have to do.
 From clearing the mounding leaves in the garden to ensuring no one slips on the icy pathway and keeping the house warm, there is so much to do in the lead-up to winter, and that’s before you’ve even started to think about Christmas.
 Being prepared for the season ahead will mean that you’re able to declutter in mind and house and enter a fresh start in the new season.

 This is something that my mother told me when I moved into my first apartment and wanted to pair a neon pink sofa in a room painted with egg duck walls.
 Less is certainly more, I have grown into a minimal person and although I understand this isn’t to everyone’s taste, always take a step back and look at the bigger picture.
 Your home is your paradise so neutralise the tones and make it somewhere where your mind can relax.

 There are certain things in your home that just shouldn’t be done on the cheap.
 I’m talking about roofs, boilers, external work and windows.
 These are all big jobs and if done right to a high quality, will hopefully last a lifetime, yet if done wrong, they can end up costing you, even more, money and time, which leads me onto my next tip.

 8. Cover yourself